-GUE's Director of Quality Control, Director of Risk Management, and Quality Control Board are responsible for handling complaints promptly and thoroughly.
-Following an investigation of a complaint, the Director of Quality Control, Director of Risk Management, and Quality Control Board will decide whether or not disciplinary or remedial action is warranted.
+GUE's Quality Management Department and Quality Control Board are responsible for handling complaints promptly and thoroughly.
+Following an investigation of a complaint, the Quality Management Department and Quality Control Board will decide whether or not disciplinary or remedial action is warranted.
+If there is a potential conflict of interest, or an independent position is needed, the Quality Control Board will take control of the issue.